OISF/suricata/README.md

 'solution' is to refactor the code to work around a static code checker limitation false positive.
 While frustrating, we prefer this over leaving warnings in the output.
-Warnings tend to get ignored and then increase risk of hiding other warnings.
+Warnings tend to get ignored and then increase the risk of hiding other warnings.

 __Q: I think your QA test is wrong__